SovaNetwork/.github/profile/README.md

 ## Overview

-Sova is an EVM blockchain with integrated Bitcoin interoperability designed for native BTC wealth products.
+Sova is an EVM blockchain with integrated Bitcoin interoperability.
 Sova's architecture allows smart contracts to use BTC UTXOs programmatically, enabling a new wave of BTC-based DeFi applications.

 ### Key Features